Scott C. Little, Vice President

 Being an advisor is about more than finance.

-An elderly client of ours recently purchased a new computer and with it came a new printer.
+A middle age senior citizen client recently purchased a new computer and with it came a new printer.
 The problem was that she couldn’t get it to work.
 She gave us a call and told us of her troubles.
 Her main challenge was connecting her computer to her printer.
 Word that she was having technical difficulties, reached my desk, so I gave her a call and offered to help.
 We scheduled a time to meet at her home to assess the problem.

 As it turns out, she had purchased a wireless printer that required a great deal more than simply plugging wires into the right places.
 She was intimidated by the process and frankly, so was I. It was the first time I had ever installed a printer, but I pride myself on my ability to problem-solve so I rolled up my sleeves.